-Braintree responded and went close through Christie Pattison’s 25 yard strike which swerved just over the crossbar and just a few minutes later a wonder save from Jay Lynch denied a powerful header from Ellul from
+Braintree responded and went close through Christie Pattison’s 25-yard strike which swerved just over the crossbar and just a few minutes later a wonder save from Jay Lynch denied a powerful header from Ellul from six yards.

 Braintree had a golden opportunity to half the deficit as Bettamer was slipped through one on one but he slid the ball narrowly wide of the far left post.

 Goalscorer Tasdemir was then replaced by Ash Hemmings before the Coasters made it safe a few minutes later.
 This time a cross from the left from Joe Cardle found Danny Rowe who powered a header into the near left corner from 8 yards.

 Rowe almost doubled his tally when he turned his marker on the left-hand side of the penalty area before curling his shot just wide of the far right post with Hemmings just out of reach.

 The Coasters have looked a threat from corners this season and the aerial ability of Neill Byrne caused the visitors problems as he twice headed narrowly wide from corners in the latter stages.

 Half chances for Francis-Angol and Cardle followed with the game reaching its conclusion whilst up the other end Braintree used their aerial advantage to test Lynch from several corners.

 The final whistle signified another three points at Mill Farm for the Coasters who move back into the final play-off place and close the gap to leaders Salford City to just five points.

 Fylde will be hoping for a second away win of the season when they travel to Derbyshire next Saturday to face Chesterfield.